Financial-Times/origami/README.md

 Provides a reasonably reliable way of obtaining the current visibility of the viewport.

 ### `o-viewport#getSize(ignoreScrollbars)`
-Provides a reliable way of obtaining the current dimensions of the browser window. returns an object with the properties `width` and `height`.
+Provides a reliable way of obtaining the current dimensions of the browser window.
+Returns an object with the properties `width` and `height`.

 By default or if no parameters are passed the method will return the size of the viewport inclusive of the scrollbars.
-However in certain vases (e.g. adverts) you may want to get the size of the viewport without the scroll bars.
+However in certain cases (e.g. adverts) you may want to get the size of the viewport without the scroll bars.
 In such case pass `true` to the method in order to ignore the scrollbars.

 ### `o-viewport#getScrollPosition()`